Capstone-MakerSquare/New-Neighbors/readme.md

 # Turf

-### A web application to help you move into any new locality in the United States, by showing you information about nearby neighborhoods and allowing you to compare them.
+### A web application to help you move into any new area, by showing you information about nearby neighborhoods and allowing you to compare them.

 ##User information